 - Students enrolled in the section will receive one of 4 pacing statuses based on the number of activities completed compared to the pacing goal for the course.

 - Pacing introduces a new concept for completing activities in Edmentum curriculum.
-Completion of modules IS NOT dependent on Mastery of the module.
-Once a Mastery Test has been attempted, it will be marked COMPLETED and the Score and Attempts recorded.
+Completion of modules is not dependent on Mastery of the module.
+Once a Mastery Test has been attempted, it will be marked complete and the Score and Attempts recorded.
 Students will see movement along the pacing bar regardless if they have mastered modules.

 Student Pacing View

-Students will see pacing status on the learner home page.
-Gradebook and previous Grade Tracker users will also see course and current grade information if allowed at the account level (Grade Report customers will not see grades until October 30th).
+Students will see pacing status on the Learner home page.
+Gradebook and previous Grade Tracker users will also see course and current grade information if allowed at the account level (Grade Report customers will not see grades until they opt-in starting December 15th).
 This view provides students with more information on their course performance empowering them to be proactive decision makers when working in Courseware.
 Pacing data is only available within the 6-12 interface.
 K-2 and 3-5 learner interfaces will not have pacing visibility.

-For additional information regarding these and other changes, we recommend checking our our What's New Page on Edmentum.com, or consulting our Help Center resources within Plato Courseware itself.
+For additional information regarding these and other changes, we recommend checking out our What's New Page on Edmentum.com, or consulting our Help Center resources within Plato Courseware itself.